LuisScoccola/persistable/docs/introductiontopersistable.rst

 are in the hierarchy, and how long each one persists in the hierarchy.

-Now, the Prominence Vineyard is constructed by taking a family of slices that interpolate between the two user-selected slices (by default, Persistable constructs 100 interpolating slices), and for each interpoltating slice, plotting the prominences of the bars in its barcode.
+Now, the Prominence Vineyard is constructed by taking a family of slices that interpolate between the two user-selected slices, and for each interpolating slice, plotting the prominences of the bars in its barcode.
 These prominences trace out curves that we call *vines*.
 The result is a visual summary of how the hierarchical clustering we get